Point your phone camera to download the app

 By: Henry Woodbridge (CEO / Co-Founder) and Dan Gardner (CTO / Co-Founder)

-The Bigger Picture
+The Big Picture

-The admissions consulting marketplace is polarized.
-On one extreme, overworked public school counselors get, on average, 15 minutes to talk to a student about their college plan.
-On the other hand, there are private college admissions consultants charging high-income families $120,000/year to guarantee admission to Ivy League universities.
-These two forces have left a massively underserved gap in the middle of the market where most US families can’t receive adequate support.
-Mapt sits in between these two extremes and serves as a rational voice for families to take a middle way.
-We built Mapt with the families in mind who couldn’t pay $250/hour for an education consultant.
+Mapt sits in between these two extremes and serves as a rational voice for families.
+We build Mapt with the families in mind who can't pay $250/hour for an education consultant.
 We built it for the students AND parents to get honest and straightforward college planning support.
 Using a SaaS subscription model, modern product design, and AI, Mapt costs a fraction of what consultants charge and achieves much of the same value.
 We estimate roughly 15 million U.S. families don’t have access to professional college planning support.
+By 2026, we aim to build an entirely software-based tool that provides the same education planning support a human consultant gives their clients today.

 We have to ask the question: is college worth it?

-There’s an emerging trend of people questioning the overall benefits of a college education.
-Their common rebuttal to pursuing college is that the rising costs of tuition don’t justify the economic return after graduation.
-Others raise concerns that college doesn’t prepare you for a productive career.
-Both of these perspectives are justified critiques, and families that ignore them are making a mistake.
-We also believe that college institutions and administrators who don’t work to improve this should be held accountable.
 We’d also be the first to concede that if you don’t financially plan for college it might not be worth it.
-The problem with this argument is that it leads to decision-making akin to “throwing the baby out with the bathwater.”
-People overcorrect their behavior instead of making sound financial plans for college, applying to scholarships, FAFSA, or attending a school with a strong financial fit.
-Instead, they choose not to continue their education.
-However, this behavior is completely understandable because planning for college is hard.
+But the failure of this argument is that it leads to behavior akin to “throwing the baby out with the bathwater.”
+People disregard college entirely, instead of doing the work to make sound financial plans like applying FAFSA, scholarships, or attending a school with a strong financial fit.
+It's worth noting, this behavior is completely understandable because planning for college is hard.
 Consider that 90% of FAFSA applications are filled out incorrectly, $100 million in scholarships and $2 billion in grants go unclaimed each year, and students may need to write as many as 20 college application essays during their senior year.

-The benefits of college
+The Benefits of College

 Financial